jjmacky/lm-toolkit/docs/prompt_dictionary/chain_of_thought/step_back.md

 | Gemini Flash | 58.9%               | 61.6%             |
 | GPT-3.5 Turbo    | 33.1%               | 43.0%             |

-These results suggest that the effectiveness of Step-Back Prompting may vary depending on the specific model and task, and may not generalize uniformly across all large language models.
+These results suggest that the effectiveness of Step-back Prompting may vary depending on the specific model and task, and may not generalize uniformly across all large language models.

 ## Best practices
-!!! tip "Best practices for Step-Back Prompting"
+!!! tip "Best practices for Step-back Prompting"
     - Provide clear instructions for both the abstraction and reasoning steps.
     - Use few-shot examples to demonstrate the desired abstraction and reasoning process (the authors found that one exemplar is sufficient).
-    - Consider combining Step-Back Prompting with other techniques like retrieval-augmented generation (RAG) for knowledge-intensive tasks.
+    - Consider combining Step-back Prompting with other techniques like retrieval-augmented generation (RAG) for knowledge-intensive tasks.
     - Implement error handling and validation to manage potential issues in the abstraction or reasoning steps.
     - Ensure that the abstraction step doesn't introduce errors or biases not present in the original query.

 ## What to watch out for
-!!! warning "What to watch out for with Step-Back Prompting"
+!!! warning "What to watch out for with Step-back Prompting"
     - The quality of the abstraction can significantly impact the final answer.
 Poor abstractions may lead to irrelevant or misleading reasoning.
     - Some simple queries may not benefit from abstraction and could be answered more efficiently directly.
     - The technique may require more computation time and resources compared to direct questioning, especially for complex tasks.